echalone/TUN/PowerShell/Modules/TUN.Logging/TUN.Logging.md

 V 1.1.2: Updated markdown help and added examples<br/>
 V 1.1.3: Changed output of error messages slightly to show more error details<br/>
 V 1.1.4: Bumped version number in markdown readme<br/>
+V 1.1.7: Only initialize script-wide logging variables if they haven''t already been initialized by another logging module import from a parent script/call<br/>

 ### Required Modules
 * TUN.Credentials (1.1.0)